Myfanwy Owen (1876-1967)

-Albert and Myfanwy’s only daughter Irene Margarate Ellen Moss, known as Rene, was born on 30 September 1909 [prob.
-Kingston 1909, 4th qt].
-She married Edward J Payne [New Forest 1934, 3rd qt.], known as Ted; I am told that he owned and ran an ironmongers business in Bournemouth and I believe he was born on 25 November 1903 [prob.
-Southampton 1904, 1st qt].
-For many years they lived in a large house, ‘Beaulieu Lodge', right next to the sea in Wharncliffe Road, Highcliffe.
+Albert and Myfanwy’s only daughter Irene Margarate Ellen Moss, known as Rene, was born on 30 September 1909 in Easy Molesey, Surrey (her father's birthplace).
+She married Edward J Payne [New Forest 1934, 3rd qt.], known as Ted; I am told that he owned and ran an ironmongers business in Bournemouth.
+He was born on 25 November 1903 and in 1939 was a 'Timber Merchant Senior Clerk' living at "Beaulien" Fir Road, Ashurst, New Forest, with Irene and the widowed Myfanwy.
+I had been told that for many years they lived in a large house, ‘Beaulieu Lodge', right next to the sea in Wharncliffe Road, Highcliffe.

 Myfanwy was lving at that address when she died on 22 May 1967 aged ninety; Irene died five years later [Christchurch 1972, 3rd qt].
 Edward subsequently lived with a new partner, Joan; he died in 1984 [Bournemouth, Aug 1984].